Yasashari/C4-contest/Neotokyo.md

 https://github.com/code-423n4/2023-03-neotokyo/blob/main/contracts/staking/NeoTokyoStaker.sol#L1708

-Its better to check whether there is a LP stakers or not before changing its address.
+It's better to check whether there are LP stakers or not before changing its address.

 # Tools Used